MundoAndino Home : Andes Colombia Guide at Mundo Andino

 Ajiaco

-Ajiaco is a version of chicken soup from Colombia.
-Although several regions of Colombia have their distinct recipe the most famous is ajiaco santafereno, named after Santa Fe de Bogota, the capital of Colombia, where it is a cultural mainstay.
-It typically contains pieces of chicken on the bone, large chunks of corn on the cob, two or three kinds of native potatoes , and guasca (Galinsoga parviflora), a weedy, aromatic herb common in all America that lends the dish part of its distinctive flavour.
+Ajiaco is a Colombian potato soup.
+Although several regions of Colombia have their distinct recipe, the most famous is ajiaco santafereno, named after Santa Fe de Bogota (the former name of Bogota) capital of Colombia, where it is a cultural mainstay.
+It typically contains pieces of chicken, large chunks of corn on the cob, two or three kinds of native potatoes , and guasca (Galinsoga parviflora), a weedy, aromatic herb common in all America that lends the dish part of its distinctive flavour.

 The soup is typically served with heavy cream, capers and avocado, all mixed in just before eating in the proportions each individual prefers.
-Ajiaco is so heavy that, served with a side of white rice, it is usually considered a full meal.
-In the highly regional Colombian cuisine, this is the dish most representative of Bogota.
+Ajiaco is so heavy that it is usually considered a full meal.
+In the highly regional Colombian cuisine, this is most representative dish of Bogota.

 Ajiaco is also a Cuban recipe, a kind of stew.
 Cuban ethnologist Fernando Ortiz once defined the country as an ajiaco, alluding to the role that Spanish, African and Chinese cultures had in the definition of the national identity.
 For Cubans, ajiaco also means something that contains many ingredients.